We'll not be remembered as just fairy tales anymore... we'll be remembered as a Legend that will echo through all time. —Princess Midna

 Gray and Grey Morality: Every faction in the game seems to be capable of being assholes and heroes, contrary to their portrayals in the official Zelda games.

 Guide Dang It: Some of the more esoteric factions have mechanics that are not readily apparent, along with the conditions for spawning certain units and hero characters.
-For example, the game doesn't outright tell you how the Wizzrobe's conversion process works. note You have to build forts in certain factions' provinces and garrison a general/leader in said fort to cause a gradual conversion.
-Also, only species directly related to the Hylians can be converted.
+For example, the game doesn't outright tell you how the Wizzrobe's conversion process works. note You have to recruit bishops and put them in foreign territories.
 Similarly, the exact conditions to allow you to recruit mercenaries are not stated outright, and some are complex.
 For example recruiting Yook Smashers requires Snowpeak being occupied by a faction, and that you be at war with said faction.
 Other mercenaries, like Rogue Hylian Soldiers or Forest Thieves, cannot be recruited by certain factions (Hyrule for the former, Kokiri for the latter).

 Hijacked by Ganon: Inverted completely in Hyrule Historia.
 Ganon ends up being a pawn of Dethl without even realizing it, who tricks him into a futile last stand against Princess Zelda that results in the slaughter of all his forces and his own death.